Andyt-Nguyen/Algorithm_students/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 There will be empty functions that will an empty return statement along with a

-basic prompt on what the functions purpose.
+basic prompt on the function's purpose.

 ```